-I’ve been boring the internet with my highly detailed, lovingly crafted reviews of leather conditioners for months and months — and had a pretty steep decline in YouTube views as a result — but if you’re reading this, then you’re in luck.
-You don’t have to read the other reviews because this, my friend, this is the concluding paragraph.
-This is the show.
+I’ve been creating detailed, lovingly crafted reviews of leather conditioners for years — and had briefly had a decline in YouTube views as a result — but if you’re reading this article, then you’re in luck.
+You don’t have to read countless other reviews because this, my friend, is the final showdown.

-These are the best conditioners on the market.
+These are hands down the best ones on the market for boots.

-I’ve tried the top 5 conditioners on Amazon, I’ve tried newcomers to the industry, I’ve tried some niche favorites, I daresay I possess one of the most extensive conditioner collections of all time.
+I’ve tested dozens of boot conditioners before landing on my top 5, I’ve tried innovative new products, I’ve tried some niche favorites, and I daresay I possess one of the most extensive conditioner collections of all time.

 - The Best Conditioner Overall: Cobbler’s Choice